Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs and dozens of folks whom I see in the field, and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-Brown Pelican, Pacific race in pre-breeding plumage scratching
+Brown Pelican, Pacific race, breeding plumage in flight

 Help Support the Blog